Ignatius Kutu Acheampong: Early life and education

 Acheampong was born to Catholic parents of Ashanti origin.
+His parents were James Kwadwo Kutu Acheampong, a Catholic Catechist, and Madam Akua Manu.
 He attended the Roman Catholic schools at Trabuom and the St Peter's school (also Catholic) at Kumasi, both in the Ashanti Region of Ghana.
 He attended the then Central College of Commerce at Agona Swedru in the Central Region of Ghana.

 Acheampong worked as a stenographer/secretary at Timber Sawmill in Kumasi and later taught at Kumasi Commercial College, where he became Vice Principal at Agona-Swedru College of Commerce.

+Acheampong trained at Aldershot, England, as a cadet officer.
 He was commissioned in the Ghana Army in 1959, and served as a member of the UN peacekeepers during the Congo Crisis.

 Politics

+Acheampong's first foray into politics was as the Western Regional Commissioner under the National Liberation Council military government which had overthrown the CPP Kwame Nkrumah government.

-Acheampong led a bloodless coup d'état to overthrow the democratically elected government of the Progress Party and its leader Dr Kofi Busia on 13 January 1972.
+Then commander of Ghana's First Infantry Brigade, Acheampong led a bloodless coup d'état to overthrow the democratically elected government of the Progress Party and its leader Dr Kofi Busia on 13 January 1972.